jlehrer1/modern-fan-control/README.md

 ## Example Usage:
-For now, only the `smc.c` has been developed.
+For now, only the `smc.c` has been developed, thanks to [smcFanControl](https://github.com/hholtmann/smcFanControl) and especially [this guy](https://github.com/Blaisorblade), who just provided the first working version in a while.
 Navigate to the downloaded folder and run the following:
 ```shell
 make